Blatman/Custom-Context-Menu/README.md

 * Disabled menu items
 * Icon switching (item selection) (see Click the Piggy on last submenu)

+## Usage

+Just download the zip via the Green Code button, unzip then double-click index.html which should open in Safari (right-click for Context Menu).
+The page will default to MacOS 12 theming.

 ## Tests

 This fork was tested in the following browsers: